 Half of all under-five deaths in 2018 occurred in just five countries: India, Nigeria, Pakistan, ETHIOPIA and the Democratic Republic of the Congo.

 With your tax-deductible financial support and donations of medical equipment and health care supplies, Lighthouse of Ethiopia will serve and support medical clinics in some of the most impoverished Ethiopian regions of Africa.
-We currently are supporting the community medical outreach mission work of the Light House Ethiopia Medical (LHEM) clinic in Addis Ababa.
-Our goal for 2022 is to help open a second Light House Ethiopia Medical clinic in Gondar, Ethiopia.
+We currently are supporting the community medical outreach mission work of the Light House Ethiopia Medical (LHEM) NGO clinic in Addis Ababa.
+Our goal for 2023 is to help raise enough funds to provide a portable X-Ray machine for their LHEM Clinic.

 WITH YOUR GENEROUS SUPPORT, WE WILL WORK TO :